Grid companies in Sweden has increased the number of decimals on energy (kWh), here is how to update your device.

 You can find full information on that in the "Omnipower HAN Interface Specification", but here is a short summary:

-• The HAN-NVE payloads sends accumulated energy (kWh) only once an hour, in a longer payload containing more data points.
-This payloads is sent a few seconds after whole hour, and if you want to forward it over MQTT to for instance Home Assistant, it will be time stamped in the "wrong hour", meaning that Home Assistant will indicate the hourly consumption one hour later than the actual measurement.
+- HAN-NVE configured meters send a payload with accumulated energy (kWh) only once an hour, in a longer payload containing more data points compared to the shorter payloads sent each 10 second.
+The "hole hour payload" is sent a few seconds after whole hour, and if you want to forward it over MQTT to for instance Home Assistant, it will be received in HA in the "wrong hour", meaning that Home Assistant will indicate the hourly consumption one hour later than the actual measurement.

-• The P1-configured meters always send a full payload, containing accumulated energy - and by that there is no time shift issue in Home Assistant.
+- P1-configured meters always send a full payload, containing accumulated energy - and by that there is no time shift issue in Home Assistant.
 The payload also gives some more information, see paragraph 5.3 of the document linked above.
-Some users appreciate having power per phase - which is not delivered in any HAN-NVE payloads.
+Some users also appreciate receiving power per phase - which is not delivered in any HAN-NVE payloads.
+This can be used to balance load between phases.

 So our recommendation, if you can choose, is to go for P1 configuration.